undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-I.md

 Im going to create an 20$/month Ubuntu Droplet in my [Digital Ocean](https://www.digitalocean.com) account and I will use [Ansible](https://www.ansible.com) to install Docker.

 {% alert info %}
-I'm not going to explain what Ansible is and how to use it.
-In this post and the following ones I may use my own Ansible repo.
-I've promised to myself that I will write a wiki for that project ASAP.
+I am still working on improving the wiki of my own repo for Ansible.
+I will use it in the following post of this series once I have it ready.
 {% endalert %}

-So, let's clone my [Sysadmin Scripts](https://www.digitalocean.com) repo and I will use my Docker Role to install all the necesary packages in my droplet.
+So, let's clone my [Sysadmin Scripts](https://github.com/a-castellano/Sysadmin-Scripts.git) repo and I will use my Docker Role to install all the necesary packages in my droplet.
 ``` bash
 git clone https://github.com/a-castellano/Sysadmin-Scripts.git
 cd Sysadmin-Scripts/Ansible/